touying-typ/touying/src/utils.typ

 }

-/// Reconstruct a table-like content with new children
+/// Reconstruct a table-like content with new children.
 ///
 /// - `named` is a boolean indicating whether the fields should be named
 ///